skip to primary navigation skip to content

 REAL Centre Upcoming Events

-These are in-person events with the option to join online.
-They will take place in the Donald McIntyre Building, 184 Hills Road, Cambridge CB2 8PQ.
+This is a full-day in-person event with the option to join online.
+Location: Donald McIntyre Building, 184 Hills Road, Cambridge CB2 8PQ.

-Please sign up to each event that you are interesting in attending using the individual Eventbrite links.
-Event details will be emailed out in the days leading up to the seminar.
+You must register through our Eventbrite page.
+Event details and a reminder will be emailed out in the days leading up to the seminar.

 REAL Centre Past Events